How to Buy an Extended Warranty

 - You bought a new car and plan to keep it longer than the manufacturers coverage

-- You plan to sell your car to a private party in a few years and want to increase resale value
+- You plan to eventually sell your car to a private party and want to increase resale value

-- You bought a car and plan to trade it in before the manufacturers coverage expires
+- You plan to trade in or sell the car before the manufacturers coverage expires

 - Make sure to get "Mechanical Breakdown" and "Wear and Tear" Coverage